-- Hollywood Nerd: He was always a bit adorkable, being slim and nervously amiable rather than really unattractive, and he underwent a fairly rapid transition to something of a Mr. Fanservice.
-Given that he bears a striking resemblance to Dick Grayson in geeky glasses (he even fills in as Nightwing at a play), and that even Zii admits that he's attractive, this may be entirely deliberate character design.
-And his glasses are probably slightly too well-chosen to be considered really nerdy.
+- Hollywood Nerd: He is somewhat adorkable from the first, being slim and nervously amiable rather than really unattractive, and he undergoes a fairly rapid transition to something of a Mr. Fanservice.
+Given that he bears a striking resemblance to Dick Grayson in Nerd Glasses (he even fills in as Nightwing at a play), and that even Zii admits that he's attractive, this may be entirely deliberate character design.

-- Nerd Glasses: His glasses are actually a fairly presentable pair with slim rectangular frames, rather than quite fitting the trope — but Gary wears them almost all the time, even over a mask when playing a superhero on stage.
+- Nerd Glasses: His glasses are actually a quite presentable, well-chosen pair with slim rectangular frames, rather than quite fitting the trope — but Gary wears them almost all the time, even over a mask when playing a superhero on stage.
 It's not clear if he's Blind Without 'Em, but he's evidently not happy with his uncorrected vision.

 - Nerds Are Sexy: Pretty much everyone in the comic agrees that he's cute, with a certain dorky nice-guy charm, and some characters are specifically attracted by his nerdy or geeky features, such as quiet obligingness and interest in manga (Yuki) or obvious stammering inexperience (Senna).
 However, his terrible luck, passivity, awkwardness, and uncontrollable geek reflexes ruin or endanger many of his chances.